payoyo5150/Thinkpad-L530-Hackintosh/README.md

 The purpose of this guide is to help people installing MacOS on a Thinkpad L530.
 This current EFI works like a charm with MacOS Mojave 10.14.6

-I haven't tried catalina yet.
-It was working fine with both Sierra and High Sierra back in the day but i cant confirm if it is still working on previous versions of MacOS.
+I haven't tried Catalina yet.
+It was working fine with both Sierra and High Sierra back in the day but i cant confirm if it is still working on previous versions of MacOS, since my EFI changed a bit and went through a lot of updates.
 If you want to try other versions, update me if it works !

 I figured out most things by toying with clover bootloader and reading guides.
 With the latest revisions of the clover bootloader, the process got easier : it no longer needs a custom dsdt for custom brightness range + an injector kext (thanks to whatevergreen), battery etc.